 Addressing A1: Injection in WordPress

-When an injection vulnerability is identified in WordPress core typically a fix is available within a few days.
-The same applies for WordPress plugins, hence why it is important to always use well maintained plugins that are developed by responsive developers.
+The WordPress core team typically fixes injection vulnerabilities within a few days.
+The same applies for most of the WordPress plugins developers.
+Hence why it is important to always use well maintained plugins that are developed by responsive developers.

-The only way you can ensure your WordPress website core, plugins and themes are not vulnerable to this type of vulnerability is by keeping all your software up to date and installing all the security patches.
+The only way you can ensure your WordPress core, plugins and themes are not vulnerable to this type of vulnerability is by keeping all your software up to date.
+Always install all the security patches the developers release.

 Addressing A2: Broken Authentication in WordPress

-Similar to the above, these type of security flaws are technical vulnerabilities that are caused by weak and broken design of the web application.
+These type of security flaws are also technical vulnerabilities.
+These vulnerabilities are the result of a broken design of the web application, lack of planning.
 Attackers can exploit broken authentication issues to access sensitive data.

-These type of issues can only be addressed by developers.
-Therefore as long as you use the latest version of WordPress core and plugins, your WordPress website not be prone to such vulnerabilities, assuming the plugins are maintained.
+Only developers can address these issues.
+As long as you use the latest version of WordPress core and plugins, your website will not be prone to such vulnerabilities.
+Of course, assuming you always use well maintained plugins.

 Though since we are talking about authentication, it is worth reminding you to implement two-factor authentication on your WordPress website.
 If you are not sure which plugin to use, here is a list of some of the best two-factor authentication WordPress plugins.